-It is important that your cat finish all the prescribed medication, even if their ear seems to be feeling better.
-Early and complete treatment is key to your kitty avoiding chronic ear infections that could lead to more serious health issues.
+Your cat must finish all the prescribed medication, even if its ear seems to be feeling better.
+The early and complete treatment is key to your kitty avoiding chronic ear infections that could lead to more serious health issues.

 Chronic Ear Infection in Cats

-Chronic ear infections in cats can be caused by a number of issues including growths, allergies, or parasites.
-If you find that your cat has a long-lasting or recurring ear infection that’s making their ears itchy or painful, discuss this problem with your veterinarian, as they may be able to prescribe a medication to help reduce tissue swelling inside the canal.
+Chronic ear infections in cats can be caused by several issues including growths, allergies, or parasites.
+If you find that your cat has a long-lasting or recurring ear infection that’s making its ears itchy or painful, discuss this problem with your veterinarian, as they may be able to prescribe a medication to help reduce tissue swelling inside the canal.